London men's fashion week offers designer, tailor and high street

-LONDON (Reuters) - London wrapped up its menswear fashion week following four days of catwalk shows offering a mix of colorful smart and casual creations for spring and summer 2016 from top designer labels, famed British tailors as well as high street brands.
+LONDON, June 15 (Reuters) - London wrapped up its menswear fashion week following four days of catwalk shows offering a mix of colourful smart and casual creations for spring and summer 2016 from top designer labels, famed British tailors as well as high street brands.

 Topman, of British retail billionaire Philip Green’s Arcadia Group, was among those to open London Collections Men on Friday while luxury goods maker Burberry helped close the fashion week’s seventh edition on Monday.